doctorbetaq/marshmallow-theme-visual-studio-code/README.md

-# Plumage Theme for VSCode
+# Maeshmellow Theme for VSCode

 🎵 This Project is maintained by [Whirling plumage studio](https://www.facebook.com/WhirlingPlumage/?ref=pages_you_manage).